1anza/SoftwarePractice/SpreadsheetSoftware/Spreadsheet/README.txt

-Alivia Liljenquist & Lane Zaugg
+Lane Zaugg
 October 21st, 2021

 Design Decisions
-We wanted this spreadsheet to be intuitive.
+Want this spreadsheet to be intuitive.
 Maneuvering throughout the cells can easily be done through either mouse clicks or by using the arrow key.
 When it came time to computing formulas, we didn't want to burden the aesthetic with weird compute buttons - instead we just added the compute functionality to enterKey presses.
 The menu system is simple and compact, and rather than simply add a close element within our menu system,